Scaling and Load-Balancing Equi-Joins: Conclusion

 This paper proposes \FrameworkFullName{} (\FrameworkName{}) a fast, efficient and scalable equi-join algorithm that is built using the basic MapReduce primitives, and is hence deployable in any distributed shared-nothing architecture.
 The paper started by proposing \MultistageJoinFullName{}, a novel algorithm that organizes the equi-join execution in multiple stages. \MultistageJoinFullName{} attains scalability by distributing the load of joining a key that is hot in both relations throughout the join execution.
 Such keys are the scalability bottleneck of most of the state-of-the-art distributed algorithms. \FrameworkName{} utilizes \MultistageJoinFullName{} for load balancing, high resource utilization, and scalability.
 Moreover, \FrameworkName{} utilizes Broadcast-Joins that reduce the network load when joining keys that are hot in only one relation.
 By utilizing \MultistageJoinFullName{} and Broadcast-Join, \FrameworkName{} achieves speed, efficiency, and scalability. \FrameworkName{} extends to all the outer-joins elegantly without record deduplication or custom table partitioning, unlike the state-of-the-art industry-scale algorithms \cite{bruno2014advanced}.
 For the fastest execution of \FrameworkName{} outer-joins, the paper proposed \SmallLargeJoinFullName{} (\SmallLargeJoinName{}) family that improves on the state-of-the-art Small-Large outer-join algorithms \cite{xu2010new,cheng2017design}.
 All the proposed algorithms use the basic MapReduce primitives only, and hence can be adopted on any shared-nothing architecture.

-This paper also proposes a novel type of joins, same-attribute self-joins, which is at the intersection of equi-joins, inner-joins, and self-joins.
-The paper shows how to optimize \MultistageJoinFullName{} to save roughly half the processing and IO when executing same-attribute self-joins.
+This paper also tackles natural self-joins, which is at the intersection of equi-joins, inner-joins, and self-joins.
+The paper shows how to optimize \MultistageJoinFullName{} to save roughly half the processing and IO when executing natural self-joins.

 All the theoretical claims have been verified using extensive evaluation.
 Our evaluation highlights the improved performance and scalability of \FrameworkName{} when applied to the general equi-joins.
 When compared to the sate-of-the-art algorithms \cite{bruno2014advanced,gavagsaz2019load}, \FrameworkName{} executed comparably fast on weakly-skewed synthetic tables and can join more-skewed or orders-of-magnitude bigger tables, including our real-data tables.
-These advantages are even more pronounced when applying the join algorithms to same-attribute self-joins.
+These advantages are even more pronounced when applying the join algorithms to natural self-joins.
 The proposed \SmallLargeJoinName{} outer-join algorithm executed much faster than the state-of-the-art algorithms in \cite{xu2010new,cheng2017design}.

 Our future directions focus on optimizing \FrameworkName{} for the general shared-nothing architecture that supports multicasting data, for NUMA machines connected by a high-bandwidth network, and learning from the RDMA and the work-stealing enhancements of \cite{rodiger2016flow}.
-Moreover, we plan to explore using Radix join \cite{manegold2002optimizing,barthels2015rack} that it is only bound by the memory bandwidth as the Shuffle-Join.
+Moreover, we plan to explore using Radix join \cite{manegold2002optimizing,barthels2015rack} that it is only bound by the memory bandwidth as the Shuffle-Join. \begin{acks} We like to express our appreciation to Sriram Padmanabhan, Vijayasaradhi Uppaluri, Gaurav Bansal, and Ryan Stentz from Uber for revising the manuscript and improving the presentation of the algorithms, and to Nicolas Bruno from Microsoft for discussing the SkewJoin algorithms, and to Shixuan Fan from Snowflake for revising the theoretical foundations. \end{acks}